-- a.
-For the purposes of financial aid, a student may attempt a maximum number of credit hours based on his or her program of study, (not to include developmental and non-degree courses) less the total number of credits accepted for transfer from other institutions - Associate degree candidates may attempt a maximum of 90 credits. - Bachelor degree candidates may attempt a maximum of 180 credits. - Graduate degree candidates may attempt a maximum of eight years of study in a specific graduate program. - b.
-Credits attempted are those for which the student has enrolled as of the end of the add/drop or standard registration period. - c.
+a.
+For the purposes of financial aid, a student may attempt a maximum number of credit hours based on his or her program of study, inclusive of remedial and non-degree courses, less the total number of credits accepted for transfer from other institutions.
+Graduate degree candidates may attempt a maximum of eight years of study in a specific graduate degree program.
+Graduate teacher education degree candidates may attempt a maximum of six years of study.

+- b.
+Credits attempted are those for which the student has enrolled as of the end of the add/drop registration period. - c.
 Successful completion is defined as the assignment of a passing grade to the courses attempted and equates to the number of credits earned.
 Failure, withdrawal, incomplete or other designations to the courses attempted are not considered successful completion. - d.
-Repeated coursework: - Previously passed courses can be repeated, once failed courses are repeated they will be counted in the calculation of credits attempted. - Grades for repeated courses will not replace grades from same course attempted for SAP Calculations.
-GPA from SAP calculation could vary from Academic GPA since a previously passed course grade can be replaced with an improved grade. - e.
-Withdrawals: - In the SAP calculation are considered to be credits attempted but not earned.

-f.
-Incompletes:

-- In the SAP calculation are considered to be credits attempted but not earned until the course is completed and the student receives a passing grade. - g.
-Max time frame:
+Courses that are repeated will be counted in the calculation of credits attempted and will be counted as credits earned when the student receives a passing grade.

-- Undergraduate programs of study, must be no longer than 150% of published length of educational program. - The school must do a continual review of the student's progress toward completion.
-For example if an SAP review shows that the student who is at 110% of max and cannot complete his/her program within 180 credits, all Title IV aid must stop. - h.
-Transfer credits from other schools: - Transfer credits In the SAP calculation are considered to be credits attempted and completed toward the completion of the student's program and counted toward the max time frame.